Anne loves animals. They fill her thoughts about 70% of the time. Her dogs are life. Anne is an equal opportunity petter.

 Maggots, Parasites, and Elderly Dog Care

 As our dogs get older, they have a harder time doing things they used to.
 Older dogs tend to have a harder time moving their bowels and sometimes cannot reach back to clean themselves due to obesity or arthritis.
 In long-haired dogs, this can cause a problem.
-Long-haired dogs may end up with poop stuck to the hair around the anus and with pee encrusted hair around their vulva or on the stomach (for boys).
+Long-haired dogs may end up with poop stuck to the hair around the anus and with pee encrusted hair around their vulva or on the stomach (for males).
 Both can cause multiple problems if an owner doesn't help with cleanliness.

 One of the rarer possibilities is a maggot infestation centered around the damp and dirty areas of a dog.
 This condition is called myiasis, or flystrike, and is common in rabbits and sheep.
-In dogs, similar symptoms may occur including maggots feeding on the dying flesh under the matted and dirty fur.
-Though genital related myiasis is rare in dogs, it is a concern in places where flies are numerous.
+In dogs, similar symptoms may occur including maggots feeding on the dying flesh under matted and dirty fur.
+Though genital-related myiasis is rare in dogs, it is a concern in places where flies are numerous.

-The much more common problems caused by damp and dirty fur on dogs include sores, ulcers, rashes, and infections.
+The much more common problems caused by wet and dirty fur on dogs include sores, ulcers, rashes, and infections.
 Urine scald, as it's commonly called, is just like diaper rash in humans.
 Left unchecked, it can rashes lead to sores that ulcerate and become infected.
 The best way to combat this is by regularly cleaning and drying the affected areas.

 Older dogs may also need assistance in going.
-Senior animals can suffer from constipation, loss of bladder and bowel control, and many other bathroom related problems.
+Senior animals can suffer from constipation, loss of bladder and bowel control, and many other bathroom-related problems.
 As a pet owner, you may find that you are making adjustments to help your pet.
-The physical stuff is frustrating but many owners learn to deal with it just fine.
+The physical stuff is frustrating, but many owners learn to deal with it just fine.
 It's just something that you don't think about when you first welcome your new pet into your home.
 The golden years are golden in a whole different way.

 In the End, We Still Love Our Pets

 We've covered only a handful of things you may encounter as a pet owner.
 These are probably things you weren't aware of when you added a new member to your family.
-While most of these things are unpleasant, chances are that they won't stop you from loving your furry, feathery, and scaly friends.
+While most of these things are unpleasant, the chances are that they won't stop you from loving your furry, feathery, and scaly friends.
 Just hope that you don't have to do too many things on this list!

 © 2018 Anne Ryefield